sherwinee/tp/docs/DeveloperGuide.md

 * 1a.
 The provided filename is invalid

     * 1a1.
-Listify shows an error message
+Listify shows an error message.
       Use case ends.

 * 1b.
 The export file creation failed

     * 1b1.
-Listify shows an error message
+Listify shows an error message.
       Use case ends.

 * 1c.
 A file with the given filename given already exists

     * 1c1.
-Listify shows an error message
+Listify shows an error message.
       Use case ends

 Use case: Export contacts to vcf
 Similar to Export contacts to csv use case, except for the file type MSS
-1. User requests to export contacts to a vcf file
+1. User requests to export contacts to a vcf file.
-2. Listify exports all contacts to a vcf file
+2. Listify exports all contacts to a vcf file.
-3. Listify shows a success message with the saved file location
+3. Listify shows a success message with the saved file location.

 Use case ends.

 **Extensions**
 * 1a.
 The provided filename is invalid

     * 1a1.
-Listify shows an error message
+Listify shows an error message.

       Use case ends.

 * 1b.
 The export file creation failed

     * 1b1.
-Listify shows an error message
+Listify shows an error message.

       Use case ends.

 * 1c.
 A file with the given filename given already exists

     * 1c1.
-Listify shows an error message
+Listify shows an error message.
       Use case ends

 ---